 Honestly, I have always figured they did.
 My thinking was that it is basic economics.
 Decrease the upside risk and premiums will come down.

 Even more to the macro picture is whether a cap decreases medical costs.
-That is the end game, right?
+That is the endgame, right?
 Malpractice caps can’t be about just lining the pockets of our highest paid professionals.
-(How would that look on a bumper stick?)
+(How would that look on a bumper sticker?)

 The Ferdon court concluded that even if you assume a “cap affects medical malpractice insurance premiums,” it is clear that malpractice “premiums are an exceedingly small portion of overall health care costs.”
-Accordingly, the court concluded that, caps in medial malpractice cases would have no effect on a patient’s – or the nation’s – health care costs.
+Accordingly, the court concluded that caps in medical malpractice cases would have no effect on a patient’s – or the nation’s – health care costs.

 From this, the court concluded that there as no objective basis to conclude that the $ 350,000 cap justifies the injustice of placing a cap on a jury’s award to malpractice victims who are disproportionately our very young and very old.

 I have not ranted about medical malpractice caps in a while.
 Feels good.